linux4sam/egt/docs/src/animation.md

 EGT provides a variety of classes for working with animations.
 The egt::Animation, egt::AnimationSequence, egt::AutoAnimation, and egt::PropertyAnimatorType classes all provide ways to animate almost anything.
-These classes can be instantiated and then attached to any property of widgets, for example, a widget's position or even egt::Font size.
+These classes can be instantiated and then attached to any property of widgets;
+for example, a widget's position or even egt::Font size.
 For that matter, you don't even have to animate widgets specifically.
 For example, you could provide values from an animation class right into the brightness value of an LCD